Skip to main content

 Why this matters before design, not after

 Once the quote is sent, missing information becomes more expensive.
 The design has to pause, the office has to chase, and the customer hears a more hesitant answer than they should.
-The simplest way to avoid that is still to gather the right information once, on site, in a pack the next person can actually use.
+The simplest way to avoid that is still to gather the right information once, on site, in a report people can actually use.

 Sources

-If you want to compare this checklist against a live layout, you can view the sample survey pack.
+If you want to compare this checklist against a live layout, you can view the sample survey report.